 A few months later, Gaines was invited to join the band for the production of their live album, One More from the Road.
 The first of the three shows recorded for the album was only Gaines’ third time playing with the band.

 The ‘Gaines Effect’ shook the world when he joined the band during their legendary performance at Knebworth Festival in 1976.
 It was a Lynyrd Skynyrd that hadn’t been seen before, blowing the Rolling Stones out of the water.
-With an audience of approximately 150,000 and 200,000 people, Lynyrd Skynyrd delivered a performance that took the southern rock band to new heights.
+With an audience of approximately 150,000 and 200,000 people, Lynyrd Skynyrd delivered a performance that took the southern rock artists to new heights.

 Gaines’ skill with the guitar and his talent in writing lyrics strengthened the band in the recording studio as well as on stage.
 This was reflected in his sole studio album with the band, Street Survivors (1977).
 Recorded in the renowned Muscle Shoals Sound Studio, Gaines contributed four original compositions, two singles of his own, and two in collaboration with Van Zant.
 The pair shared vocals on the song “You Got That Right.”